Military accident claims

 Choose Slater and Gordon to start your military accident claimContact us

-Will it cost me anything to make a compensation claim?
+Will it cost me anything to make a compensation claim for a military injury?

 Slater and Gordon understand that the cost of legal services can be a worry, but there are involving military injuries.
 You may have legal expense insurance under an existing insurance policy which will entitle you to free representation.
 We can check whether your policies have this cover included.